 Q. Will my bus be at a different time?

 A. In most cases transport will be at the usual times, please regularly check the council website for further information and any updates.
 Timetables for the large bus journeys can be found here: https://www.stirling.gov.uk/learning-education/schools/school-travel-trips/secondary-school-bus-timetables/

-Q. My child travels on a taxi – do they need to wear a face covering or physically distance?
+Q. My child travels on a taxi – what mitigations are in place?

 A. As with dedicated school bus and coach services, physical distancing requirements are not necessary.
-It is recommended that in private hire vehicles (which are typically saloon cars) children and young people travel on the back seat and wear face coverings.
+Face coverings must be worn and it is recommended that in private hire vehicles (which are typically saloon cars) children and young people travel on the back seat.
 If a child is travelling alone, it is recommended that they sit in the back-left hand seat of the car.